joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 #### Acknowledgements

-Thanks to Matteo and Piero for the time spent together in our book club sessions, and for all their feedback while I was writing this article
+Thanks to Matteo and Piero for the time spent together in our book club sessions, and for all their feedback while I was writing this article.